Habits are hard to make or break.

 16. Don’t Prepare For A Special Occasion

-We often set goals for special events like — wedding, parties, summer, etc. Instead, prepare yourself for a lifetime.
+We often set goals for special events like — weddings, parties, summer, etc. Instead, prepare yourself for a lifetime.

 17. Keep A Journal